 You can click and drag the center of the circle to place it in a different location.

 And finally, you can click and drag a point on the circumference in order to change the shape.
 Here, I've dragged and compressed to make an ellipse.

 Notice that the color stops are still in operation, but the transition is rounded rather than linear.

-Thanks to _______ for requesting this tutorial.
 We learned how to manipulate linear and radial gradients, and how to save and modify gradient swatches.
 Hope that was helpful!